Lake Brienz Area

 Regular passenger ships

-serve all villages and towns directly located on shore between Interlaken Ost and Brienz year round, albeit in winter months only one course on weekends.
+serve all villages and towns directly located on shore between Interlaken Ost and Brienz year round, albeit in the winter months only one course on weekends.
 Starting in March, three more connections are added on weekends.
 Between April and October daily boats

 as well as lunch and dinner cruises.
 Schedule see here